Bruce Forsyth's Big Night

 Bruce Forsyth's Big Night is a TV show screened on ITV on Saturday nights in late 1978.
 It starred Bruce Forsyth.
 12 episodes were broadcast between 7 October and 31 December 1978 with guests including Elton John, Lena Zavaroni, Dolly Parton and Karen Carpenter.
-Two further one-off specials were shown on 4 April 1980 and 21 September 1980 where Forsyth got the chance to perform an hour long show with idol and long-time friend Sammy Davis Jr, who had been a guest on an earlier show, which Forsyth later said was the best show he'd ever been associated with.
+Two further one-off specials were shown on 4 April 1980 and 21 September 1980 where Forsyth got the chance to perform an hour long show with idol and long-time friend Sammy Davis Jr, who had been a guest on an earlier show, which Forsyth later said was the best show he had ever been associated with.

 The show was made by London Weekend Television.
 Following the huge success enjoyed by The Generation Game, Forsyth was poached from the BBC for a reported £15,000 a show with each show having a budget of £250,000.
-The idea was that the show would provide Bruce with a vehicle for his many and various talents.
+The idea was that the show would provide Forsyth with a vehicle for his many and various talents.
 The show was designed to take up an entire Saturday evening on ITV and win the ratings battle with the BBC.
-However, it was poorly received and was broadly unsuccessful, with Forsyth's former big hit The Generation Game (hosted then by Larry Grayson) winning higher audiences.
-The first episode topped the UK television ratings, but episode two didn't feature in the top 20, causing several attempts to revamp the format.
+However, it was poorly received and was broadly unsuccessful, with Forsyth's former big hit The Generation Game (then hosted by Larry Grayson) winning higher audiences.
+The first episode topped the UK television ratings, but episode two did not feature in the top 20, leading to several attempts to revamp the format.
 Eventually, the show was cut to just 90 minutes in length, including advertisement breaks, and moved to a much earlier Saturday-night slot, but still ratings did not improve.
 Forsyth claimed in many subsequent on-screen interviews that the retooling did result in an increase in ratings, but this was not borne out by contemporary data.
 The format was later rebooted as one-off specials in 1980.